majkinetor/au/README.md

 ### Custom script

-It is possible to specify custom user script in Update-AUPackages `Options` parameter (key `Options.Script`) that will be called before and after the update.
+It is possible to specify a custom user script in Update-AUPackages `Options` parameter (key `Options.Script`) that will be called before and after the update.
 The script receives two arguments: `$Phase` and `$Arg`.
 Currently phase can be one of the words `start` or `end`.
-Arg contains list of packages to be checked in the start phase and `info` object in the 'end' phase which contains all the details about that run.
+Arg contains the list of packages to be updated in the 'start' phase and `Info` object in the 'end' phase which contains all the details about the current run.
 Use `$Arg | Get-Members` to see what kind of information is available.

-The purpose of this script is to attach custom logic at the end of the process (save results to gist, push to git or svn etc.).
+The purpose of this script is to attach custom logic at the end of the process (save results to gist, push to git or svn, send notifications etc.)

 ## Other functions